Academic Research

 AI Emotion Extraction Research

-With the advent of social media, research has found that content eliciting negative reactions tends to be promoted more by social media algorithms.
-Similarly, as AI image generation models grow increasingly powerful, they rely on social media content as an avenue for data.
+Background: With the advent of social media, existing literature has found that content eliciting negative reactions tends to be promoted more by social media algorithms.
+Similarly, as AI image generation models grow increasingly popular, they rely on social media content for training data.
 This raises the question: Are AI images models being trained on data that is generally more negative in nature?
+To explore this question, I'm co-authoring a paper under the mentorship of Dr. Cody Buntain (See: Context).